ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - Censored participants who did not recover in estimation of median time to recovery.
     - [Ackatia_Armah_2015tx]_; Mali
   * - :math:`C`
-    - 0-59 months old
+    - 6-59 months old
     - 0.488 (95% CI:0.374-0.604)
     - normal
     - Baseline scenario value.
 Assumed to be the same for SAM and MAM and across age groups at the draw level.
     - Currently the same for SAM and MAM [Isanaka_2021]_
   * - :math:`E_\text{MAM}`
-    - 0-59 months old
+    - 6-59 months old
     - 0.70 (95% CI:0.64-0.76)
     - normal
-    - baseline scenario value. value from >6 months assumed to also apply to <6 months
+    - baseline scenario value
     - [Zw_2020tx]_
   * - :math:`E_\text{SAM}`
-    - 0-59 months old
+    - 6-59 months old
     - 0.731 (95% CI:0.585-0.877)
     - normal
-    - baseline scenario value. value from >6 months assumed to also apply to <6 months
+    - baseline scenario value
     - [Ackatia_Armah_2015tx]_
   * - :math:`k`
-    - 0-59 months old
+    - 6-59 months old
     - 6.7(95% CI: 5.3-8.4)
     - lognormal
     - See notes on uncertainty distribution and interpretation of this value below